 Sound like a pipe dream?
 Perhaps.
 But the financial risk is small.
 So far, we’ve paid $450 to a developer to help build the site, $1,200 to a writer who produced six posts, and $100 on Facebook ads to capture email addresses and drive traffic.
 A good investment?
 Time will tell.

-Steven Aguiar’s previous blogs include Chasing Points, Site Seeing (Part I) and Small Changes, Big Dollars.
+Steven Aguiar’s previous blogs include Chasing Points, Site Seeing (Part I) and Getting an Edge.
 Steve is the founder of BlueWing, a B2B digital marketing agency.
-He majored in Economics and Hispanic Studies at Brown, and is a big fan of compounding interest.
+He majored in Economics and Hispanic Studies at Brown, and is a big fan of compound interest.